unixbhaskar/slpkg/README.rst

 	This find the slackbuild , source, extra downloads and package requirements !!!

 	$ slpkg -n brasero
-	Searching for `brasero` from www.slackbuilds.org > Please wait ...
+	Searching `brasero` from slackbuilds.org ...

 	+==================================================================================
 	| The `brasero` found in --> http://slackbuilds.org/repository/14.1/system/brasero/